6f7x0/6f7x0/readme.md

 - Implemented a spoofer combined with in-depth BIOS research, allowing serial modifications directly at the firmware level, adaptable depending on the motherboard manufacturer.
 - Implemented an auto-offsets updater to keep cheats ready immediately after small patches with zero downtime.
 - Implemented TPM, HVCI, Secure Boot, and IOMMU bypasses preventing game closures due to disabled security features.
-- Implemented a TPM serial randomizer before it was patched for enhanced stealth at BIOS level.
+- Implemented a TPM serial randomizer before it was patched.
 - Implemented a near-perfect external aimbot with configurable smooth, legit aiming and desync control, extensively tested on long sessions with trusted testers.
 - Implemented a fully synced, reliable triggerbot complementing the aimbot.
 - Implemented a decent ESP featuring box and skeleton visuals displaying player models, weapons, and health.